 Taking time off work can help reduce stress and prevent burnout.
 Use your vacation time to relax, travel, or pursue hobbies and interests.

 Engage in hobbies and interests:

 Engaging in hobbies and interests outside of work can help reduce stress and increase happiness.
-Make time for activities you enjoy, such as painting, cooking, or hiking.
+Make time for activities you enjoy, such as painting, cooking, or erratichour.

 Laughter is a great stress reliever.
 Watch a funny movie or TV show or spend time with friends who make you laugh.

 Practicing gratitude can help shift your focus from negative to positive.
 Take time each day to reflect on things you’re grateful for, such as your health, your job, or your loved ones.